inbo/pywhip/README.md

 ### allowed
 *(cerberus supported)*)*

-Does the data equal a specific value? (cfr. equals)
+Does the data is the same sequence of characters?

 ```YAML
 # Expects: string or list